UPDATED AUGUST 2021

-Ornate carved doors are common in India.
-But I have never seen such a profusion in any one place before.
-They are impossible to miss anywhere you turn in Stone Town, Zanzibar.
+Ornate carved doors are common in many parts of India.
+But I have never seen such a profusion in any one place as I did in Stone Town, Zanzibar.

-The tradition of carved doors was originally borrowed from immigrant Indian trading communities, and later transformed into an eclectic, homegrown Swahili aesthetic.
+The tradition of carved doors was originally borrowed from immigrant Indian trading communities and later transformed into an eclectic, homegrown Swahili aesthetic.

-The Zanzibar/Omani doors are grander, with ornate square lintels with Quranic inscriptions, and are usually studded with decorative metal studs and spikes mimicking the defensive spikes on Indian fortress doors.
+The Zanzibar/Omani doors are grander.
+They sport ornate square lintels with Quranic inscriptions and are usually adorned with decorative metal studs and spikes mimicking the defensive spikes on Indian fortress doors.

 Less than 800 original Zanzibar doors remain today, most dating back to the late 18th, and 19th centuries.
 They were deemed cultural heritage in 1980 and are protected by the Stone Town Conservation and Development Authority.

 98 thoughts on “Zanzibar Doors – Relics Of Stone Town’s Affluent Past”